On the indivisibility of derived Kato's Euler systems and the main conjecture for modular forms: Acknowledgement

 \section{Acknowledgement}

 This project grew out from C.K.'s year-long discussion with Karl Rubin when he was at UC Irvine.
 C.K. heartily thanks Liang Xiao and K\^{a}zim B\"{u}y\"{u}kboduk for guiding him to study Kato's Euler systems and for extremely helpful suggestions and strong encouragement, respectively.
 C.K. learned many details of Kato's Euler systems from Kentaro Nakamura and Shanwen Wang during ``an explicit week" at KIAS.
 C.K. also greatly appreciates Masato Kurihara's constant encouragement and thanks him for pointing out the relation of this work with \cite{kurihara-iwasawa-2012} and valuable comments.
 C.K. thanks Ashay Burungale pointing out the analogy with Heegner points; Keunyoung Jeong for figuring out some computation in $\S$\ref{sec:the_image_of_dual_exp} together; Kazuto Ota for pointing out the non-ordinary generalization; Olivier Fouquet, Minhyong Kim, Robert Pollack, Tadashi Ochiai, and Haining Wang for the helpful discussion and encouragement.
 C.K. appreciates the generous hospitality of Ulsan National Institute of Science and Technology (UNIST), Keio University, and Shanghai Center for Mathematical Sciences during visits.
-C.K. was partially supported by ``Overseas Research Program for Young Scientists" through Korea Institute for Advanced Study (KIAS), by ``the 10th MSJ-Seasonal Institute 2017" through Mathematical Society of Japan, and by Basic Science Research Program through the National Research Foundation of Korea (NRF-2018R1C1B6007009).
+C.K. was partially supported by a KIAS Individual Grant (SP054102) via the Center for Mathematical Challenges at Korea Institute for Advanced Study, by ``Overseas Research Program for Young Scientists" through Korea Institute for Advanced Study, by ``the 10th MSJ-Seasonal Institute 2017" through Mathematical Society of Japan, and by Basic Science Research Program through the National Research Foundation of Korea (NRF-2018R1C1B6007009).

 M.K. thanks to Kentaro Nakamura and Shanwen Wang for giving nice lectures about Euler Systems at KIAS.
 With their lectures, M.K. got a better picture of the subject.
 M.K. appreciates Robert Pollack for the useful discussion and encouragement.
 M.K. also thanks to Byungheup Jeon, Jungyun Lee, and Peter J. Cho for general support and constant encouragement.